Nitrokey/nitrokey-documentation/source/components/nextbox/faq/generic.rst

 .. faq:: How secure is the NextBox?

-   Debian with frequent `unattended-upgrades` based security updates, a minimal attack surface by ensuring that not a single unneccessary port is open are the main contributors to system security. **Make sure your Nextcloud users and passwords are on a high level, either with long-random passwords or a 2-Factor-Authentification supported login method with e.g., a Nitrokey FIDO2.**
+   Debian with frequent `unattended-upgrades` based security updates, a minimal attack surface by ensuring that not a single unnecessary port is open are the main contributors to system security. **Make sure your Nextcloud users and passwords are on a high level, either with long-random passwords or a 2-Factor-Authentification supported login method with e.g., a Nitrokey FIDO2.**